Showing 801-900 of 954 Results

-Assistant Professor of Environmental Earth System Science and, by courtesy, of Biology
+Associate Professor of Environmental Earth System Science

 Current Research and Scholarly InterestsBiosynthesis of lipid biomarkers in modern microbes; molecular geomicrobiology; microbial physiology

-Francis W. Bergstrom Professor of Chemistry and Professor, by courtesy, of Chemical and Systems Biology
+Francis W. Bergstrom Professor and Professor, by courtesy, of Chemical and Systems Biology

 Current Research and Scholarly InterestsMolecular imaging, therapeutics, drug delivery, drug mode of action, synthesis